RateGravity/netlify-webpack-plugin/README.md

 ### Functions and Edge Functions

 The webpack plugin also has rudimentary support for installing [functions](https://docs.netlify.com/functions/overview/) and [edge functions](https://docs.netlify.com/edge-functions/overview/) into the transpiled site.
 It does this simply by copying the requested files into the appropriate folders.
+No transpilation is done on these files--they will be loaded exactly as-is.

 For example:

 ```ts
 new NetlifyPlugin({